In this Article

 - Watch what you drink: Caffeinated drinks like coffee, tea, green tea, and aerated drinks such as cola should be avoided while breaking your fast.

-- Steer clear of fatty food: Avoid high-fat content refined food, consume potatoes and chickpeas instead.
+- Steer clear of fatty food: Avoid high-fat and refined foods products.

 Alternatives to Fasting Daily When Pregnant